 After three devastating years of fighting, there is still no end in sight to the crisis in Syria.
 This short, moving video highlights the struggles child refugees face on a daily basis.

 Since the conflict erupted in Syria in March 2011, a staggering 3 million people have fled across borders to escape the violence – equivalent to more than the populations of South Australia, Tasmania and the ACT combined.
 Another 6.5 million people – more than Victoria’s entire population – are displaced inside Syria.
 Some of these people have chosen to stay, others cannot get out.

 The UN has called the largest humanitarian appeal in history to help the millions of people affected by the crisis.
 With no immediate end to the conflict in sight the people of Syria face continued uncertainty, not knowing whether they will ever return to normal life.

-It’s hard to comprehend, but at least 100,000 people have lost their lives, and limited access within Syria means the UN is unable to keep track of the growing number - it may be much higher.
+It’s hard to comprehend, but at least 191,000 people have lost their lives, and limited access within Syria means the UN is unable to keep track of the growing number - this number is conservative.